 5. Key Skills:

-List of key skills which align with the job description you’re applying for.
+List of key skills that align with the job description you’re applying for.

 What to Highlight